 By bringing together the world's largest museum, research, and education complex and the world's largest museum of art, design and performance, we believe we can unite the arts and sciences to tackle some of the most pressing issues of our day.
 Such a collaboration will create a new type of museum experience for east London and allow us to engage with new audiences in one of the most diverse and dynamic cities in the world.

-The museum at Stratford Waterfront is part of the East Bank project, set up as part of the legacy of the London 2012 Olympic and Paralympic Games to create a centre for culture, education, innovation and growth in the Olympic Park.
+The museum at Stratford Waterfront is part of the East Bank project, set up as part of the legacy of the London 2012 Olympic and Paralympic Games.
+East Bank will be a new powerhouse for innovation, creativity and learning, through a unique collaboration between world-leading universities, arts and cultural bodies, that will open up opportunities for everyone who visits, lives and works in east London.
 V&A East will sit alongside UAL's London College of Fashion, a new, mid-scale venue for Sadler's Wells, and new BBC studios for performance, rehearsal and broadcast.

 We're excited about the potential for V&A East to reflect and to benefit the local area – it would be fantastic if it can offer a variety of free cultural experiences for local young people, routes into training and employment, and a space which local people can feel a real sense of connection to and ownership over.